 patterns makes it less suitable for novices.
 The usage of geometric shapes as a language requires users to adapt to the new language before effective usage can be established.

 UPN technique is a bit similar to the BPMN but does not require users to adapt to the geometric language.
 UPN provides a box shape that is filled with relevant information about each task or stage.
 Such information includes goals, resources, endpoints, etc.

 This technique is very appropriate when evaluating the sequential stages of a process or task.
 Flowcharts express the movement from inputs to products and everything in between.

 Unlike the flowchart technique, Gantt Charts do not describe processes in sequential order.
 Gantt charts depict tasks based on the amount of time required or allocated to completing them.
 It is important for determining the allocation of time and resources.

 This technique is based on mathematics.
-Petri-Nets make use of color codes to depict users, task stages, and completion routes.
+Petri-Nets make use of colour codes to depict users, task stages, and completion routes.
 Petri-Nets may be complex but are important for analyzing business properly.